-Putting the above quotation into context, my guess is that the author aimed to say that the scope of his study was not carrying out a detailed statistical analysis, but rather identifying general tendencies and then proceeding to carry out a qualitative analysis.
+Putting the above quotation into context, I guess that the author aimed to say that the scope of his study was not carrying out a detailed statistical analysis, but rather identifying general tendencies and then proceeding to carry out a qualitative analysis.
 However, this is just my interpretation.
-In order to prevent misunderstandings in your essays, you will need to put forward sound arguments as clearly as you can.
-It goes without saying that, to do so, reflecting on what you want to say will be vital.
+To prevent misunderstandings in your essays, you will need to put forward sound arguments as clearly as you can.
+To do so, reflecting on what you want to say will be vital.
 However, the way you choose to say it is no less important since an unfortunate lexical choice may turn into a serious logical problem.
 Indeed, it seems safe to state that, in academic writing, logic and word choice must go hand in hand.